NagsCodehub/React_NodeApp/README.md

 npm i -S node-sass-middleware to setup sass middleware to compile to css

 npm install axios --> ajax library for remote url calls.

+To support template literals format like  ex-: to represent and convert  '/contest/${contestId}' as string  install the below

+npm install --save-dev babel-plugin-transform-es2015-template-literals